isaacnmm/pestpolicy-hugo2XX/content/posts/best-4-wheeler-for-12-year-old/index.md

 Your child will fall in love with the excellent performance of the Quad 500.
 The ATV can reach crazy speeds, allowing the kids to have the time of their lifetime.

-More than that, �this wheeler features a �total of 36-volt batteries.
+More than that, this wheeler features a total of 36-volt batteries.
 Each of the batteries has 12 volts capacity.
 This battery capacity provides about 60 minutes of riding time.

 The Quad has a maximum speed of 15 kilometers per hour.
 For children, this speed is high so its important that your child has previous experience in riding ATVs.